JanOwiesniak/duty/README.md

 ### How to use my own tasks?

-Create a duty plugin and add it to your `.duty` file.
+Deploy it as a gem and install it as described in the `Install a plugin` section above or link it against the absolute path in your `.duty` file.

 ```
 tasks:
-  - /path/to/duty-git/lib/duty/git.rb
-  - /path/to/projectA/my_duty_plugin.rb
-  - /path/to/projectB/i_dont_care_about_naming.rb
+  - /path/to/your/duty-plugins/my_duty_plugin
 ```

 Your new tasks will be immediately available from the CLI.